 Daniel has a strong commercial chancery practice focusing on:

 - Commercial litigation.
-Daniel acts in a wide variety of commercial matters in the High Court and Court of Appeal with particular emphasis on contractual disputes.
+Daniel acts in a wide variety of commercial matters in the High Court and Court of Appeal with particular emphasis on contractual disputes and freezing orders.

 - Banking.
-Daniel has represented financial institutions and high net worth individuals in substantial lending disputes and has expertise in matters relating to the Icelandic banking crisis.
+Daniel has represented financial institutions and high net worth individuals in substantial lending disputes.

 - Insolvency.
 Daniel has extensive experience in corporate and personal insolvency matters acting for office holders, creditors and debtors.

 - Arbitration/Mediation.
-Daniel has acted in English and international mediations and is familiar with the ICC rules.
+Daniel has acted in English and international mediations and arbitrations including ICC arbitrations.

 Daniel undertakes non-contentious and transactional work.
 In 2014, he acted for a substantial shareholder in the sale of House of Fraser to a Chinese company.